 Platform supported: Linux and Windows

 Library: None

-Binary: xe[.exe]
+Binary: xe (xe.exe on Windows)

 Dependencies: None

 The CLI allows almost every API call to be directly invoked from a script or other program, silently taking care of the required session management.
-The XE CLI syntax and capabilities are described in detail in Chapter 5 of the XenServer Administrator's Guide.
-The SDK contains 3 example bash shell scripts which demonstrate CLI usage.
-These are:
+The XE CLI syntax and capabilities are described in detail in the XenServer Administrator's Guide.
+For additional resources and examples, visit the Citrix Knowledge Center.